Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 |  program | the name (case sensitive) of the program  | echo |
 |  argument | additional information you give the program to get it to do what you want it to do.  | hello world |

 - Flags = options to run the program.
-Flags start with a single dash `-` or two dashes `--`, and change the behaviour of a command.
+Flags start with a single dash `-` or two dashes `--`, and change the behavior of a command.

 ## Navigating Directories